abdulrazzaq-analyst/Excel-Project/README.md

 - Interactive **Excel Dashboard** for key insights
 - Use of formulas like `VLOOKUP`, `IF`, `SUMIFS`, etc.

-## 📁 Files Included
-- `Dashboard_Project.xlsx` – Main Excel workbook with all analysis and dashboard
-- `README.md` – Documentation of the project

 ## 🛠 Tools & Features Used
 - Microsoft Excel
 - Power Query